 - For northern states: around 100 minutes (1 hour 40 minutes) after sunset

 There’s variation in that for your particular latitude, the season and how dark you want it to be, though.

-So, if you want to discover more about how long it takes to get dark after the sun sets, then read on...
+To discover the details behind how long it takes to get dark after the sun sets, then read on…

 You may have heard of astronomical twilight (yes, it is a real thing) but it is only the last and darkest of three recognised twilight phases.

 Each twilight phase is determined by how far the sun is below the horizon: